Chinese Eggplant with Garlic Sauce – Restaurant Style! (VIDEO)

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Chinese Eggplant with Garlic Sauce is gently steamed, then lightly sauteed and tossed with a flavorful and umami-rich garlic sauce!
+Restaurant style Chinese Eggplant with Garlic Sauce is so flavorful and delicious – it’s gently steamed, then lightly sauteed and tossed with with an umami-rich garlic sauce!
 It’s one of my favorite ways to eat eggplant, and this vegetarian dish is perfect as a side or served with rice for a more filling main course!

 Chinese Eggplant with Garlic sauce on a plate.

-Watch the Chinese Eggplant with Garlic Sauce Recipe Video Below!
+Watch the Chinese Eggplant with Garlic Sauce Recipe Video!

 Raw ingredients for Chinese eggplant with garlic sauce.

-Chinese Eggplant is also called Asian Eggplant.
+The star of this dish is the Chinese eggplant – have you ever heard of it?
+It’s also sometimes called Asian Eggplant.
 It is smaller and longer than American Eggplant.
 It’s thin skin and mild flavor (due to having less seeds, which is what causes American Eggplant to taste bitter) is perfect for stir-frying, sauteing, and grilling.

-I’ve been able to find Chinese or Asian Eggplant at many different Asian grocery stores (Chinese: 99 Ranch, Korean: H Mart, Japanese: Mitsuwa).
+I’ve been able to find Chinese or Asian Eggplant at many different Asian grocery stores.
 It may not be labeled as “Chinese” eggplant but you’ll know it’s the right one because it’ll be smaller and longer.

 • Try to pick one that is roughly same in size – I prefer the smaller/thinner ones, as I find them to be even less bitter.